 From Greg Ruth’s 52 Weeks project—offering a drawing and a few words once a week, every week.

-- Emily Asher-Perrin Rereading Frank Herbert’s Dune: Dune, Part Eighteen 4 hours ago
+- Emily Asher-Perrin Rereading Frank Herbert’s Dune: Dune Messiah, Part One 8 hours ago